Cute Thanksgiving Steamed Buns Filled with Chocolate

 Advertisement

-Divide the dough by weight prior to making it different colors: 322 g brown, 28 g green, 28 g yellow, 32 g red, 32 g orange.
-If you want to eyeball the green, yellow, red and orange colors, they're each about the size of a cherry tomato.
+If you want to eyeball the green, yellow, red, and orange colors, they're each about the size of a cherry tomato.
 Cover all the pieces with plastic wrap to keep them from drying out.

-Use food coloring to change the color of the dough.
-I used gel food coloring because it's more concentrated than liquid food coloring, which will add less moisture to the dough.
+Use food coloring to color the dough balls.
+I used gel food coloring because it's more concentrated than liquid food coloring and will add less moisture to the dough.
 I added about 1 to 3 drops for each color.

 Tip